learn-co-curriculum/phase-3-puts-print-and-return-readme/README.md

 # Puts, Print and Return

+## Learning Goals

+- Define and distinguish `puts` from `print`.
+- Identify implicit return values in Ruby syntax.
+- Distinguish between the display outputs of `puts` and `print`from their return values.
+- Use the explicit `return` keyword.

-## Overview
+## Introduction

 We'll cover how the `puts` and `print`commands display Ruby code to the console, and then explain the concept of return values in Ruby.

-## Objectives

-1. Define and distinguish `puts` from `print`.
-2. Identify implicit return values in Ruby syntax.
-3. Distinguish between the display outputs of `puts` and `print`from their return values.
-4. Use the explicit `return` keyword.

 ## `puts` and `print`